Gui-Yom/turbo-metrics/README.md

 Allows a crate to define a dependency on a nvptx crate and have it built with a single `cargo build`.

+### cuda-colorspace

+Colorspace conversion CUDA kernels used in other crates.

 ### ssimulacra2-cuda

 An attempt at computing the ssimulacra2 metric with GPU acceleration leveraging NPP and custom